Hall Communications: History

+In addition to their 21 radio stations, Hall Communications is also the 60% majority owner of Cross Country Communications, formerly licensee of WKZA, Lakewood, New York and WLKW-FM, Celoron, New York.

+Acquisitions and sales

 WLVL Lockport was sold in 1981.
 Also in 1981, Hall relocated to Lakeland, Florida, following the acquisition of its first two Florida properties, WONN and WPCV, in 1981.

 In 1983, WJOY and WQCR (FM) in Burlington, Vermont were purchased for $2.2 million.

 WBVP and WWKS, Beaver Falls, Pennsylvania were sold to M.T.
 Communications in 1985.

 In 1995, Hall purchased now-silent WNLC and WTYD in New London, Connecticut.
 WXZR, East Lyme, Connecticut was purchased in 1998 to replace WNLC.
 Also in 1995, stations WWRZ Fort Meade, Florida and WLKF Lakeland, Florida were added to the company's Lakeland cluster and WKOL Plattsburgh, New York was added to the Burlington, Vermont cluster.

 In 2001, WHRC in West Warwick, Rhode Island was added to the station's New Bedford/Providence cluster.

 In 2005, WIZN and WBTZ were purchased and added to the company's Vermont holdings.